Grilling Shopping Guide: Essential Summer Edibles

 Dark Chocolate & Cold Brew Coffee Goat's Milk Caramel, $26 for 2-Pack

-But speaking of cold-brew, the "it" girl of iced coffee breaks new ground this summer in rich caramel from Fat Toad Farm.
+The "it" girl of iced coffee breaks new ground this summer in rich caramel from Fat Toad Farm.
 Try swirling a spoonful onto ice cream for a sweet coffee kick.
 Or enjoy the equally indulgent spicy dark chocolate caramel, which packs a warm hint of cayenne.